sankalp-prabhakar/sankalp-prabhakar.github.io/about.md

   Hey there! 👋
 </p>

-I'm Sankalp, a Machine Learning Practitioner.
+I'm Sankalp, an applied Machine Learning researcher.

 ### What do I do?